Returning Health Care Power to the StatesSep 21, 2016

 6. State governors of both parties should continue to push for flexibility from the federal government in regulating their state health insurance markets.
 New guidance from the federal administration should reflect the fact that state governors have and can continue to achieve better outcomes for their citizens than is possible from a one-size-fits-all rule drafted in Washington, D.C.

-Click here to download: Returning Health Care Power to the States
+Click here to download the full report: Returning Health Care Power to the States